 [Note: since writing this article, two important issues have been brought to my attention.
-One is that the turn of phrase "coming out" is really a queer thing.
-It's not a phrase one should use about any once-secret revelation.
-The other is that the purple fist inside the women's symbol is specifically a black feminism symbol and that community isn't thrilled to see it used outside that context.
+One is that the turn of phrase "coming out" is really a LGBTQIA+ thing.
+And though I have "come out" in other ways, it's not a phrase one should appropriate about any once-secret revelation.
+The other is that the purple fist inside the women's symbol is specifically a black feminism symbol and that many in that community are not thrilled to see it used in the context of general feminism.
 I apologize for my ignorance on each of these at the time of writing this article.
 If I had to do it again, I would choose a different title and preview image.
-I've chosen to leave both in place with this disclaimer so that others can be edified as well.
+I've chosen to leave both in place with this opening disclaimer so that others can be edified as well.
 I will, however, take one or both down if there is an outcry that this decision was not appropriate.]

 This feminist crap is really hurting your blog....
 You are alienating your male audience....
 Isn't equality the real goal?
 You obviously write this stuff to feel superior....
 Just the word feminism...[blah blah blah]